-I was proud to support legislation in 2016 in the following areas: voter rights, protecting our public lands (including Red Rock), greater protections for victims of domestic and sexual violence, bringing back rooftop solar and other forms of renewable energy, greater access to healthcare, including for the mentally ill, and bringing more fairness and efficiency to our criminal justice system.
+In the 2017 legislative session, I was proud to support legislation in the following areas: voter rights, protecting our public lands (including Red Rock), greater protections for victims of domestic and sexual violence, bringing back rooftop solar and other forms of renewable energy, greater access to healthcare, including for the mentally ill, and bringing more fairness and efficiency to our criminal justice system.

 I am a partner at Battle Born Injury Lawyers.
-I primarily represent people who have been injured by the negligence of others to ensure they receive the compensation they deserve to pay for increasingly expensive medical care.
+I primarily represent people who have been injured through no fault of their own to ensure they receive the compensation they deserve to pay for increasingly expensive medical care.
 For more than seven years prior to that, I was a Chief Deputy Public Defender at the Clark County Public Defender’s Office, serving the most needy in the community and ensuring that every Nevadan is afforded the protections of both the Nevada and United States Constitution.
 My work has enlightened me about the lack of services and assistance for the seriously mentally ill and for other Nevadans who are often forgotten.
 We must do more for those who need our help the most.
 As Nevada moves forward, we must make a concerted effort to ensure that there are opportunities for all Nevadans, not just a select few.